-Once the implant post has fully healed and fused to the jaw bone, Dr. Harris will place your final crown.
-This crown is custom-made to blend in with your other teeth and provides the same look, feel, and function as a natural tooth.
-Dr. Harris and his team will ensure your implant serves as a functional and beautiful addition to your smile.
+Once the implant post has fully healed and fused to the jaw bone, Dr. Harris will place your final crown, bridge, or denture.
+These restorations are custom-made to blend in with your other teeth and provide the same look, feel, and function as natural teeth.

 A good candidate for dental implants will have the following qualities:

 - No infections or other dental problems that could interfere with the surgery and recovery.

 - Adequate bone density.
 Implants are surgically placed into the jaw bone, so it needs to be healthy and strong to provide a solid anchor.